 - WT-1: Study on the enhancements to IMS capability exposure framework

-- WT-1.1: Enhance the IMS architecture to define event subscription mechanism and capability invocation for a specific IMS subscriber / groups of IMS subscribers, aligned with the 5GS network exposure framework, to enable subscription to various IMS events of IMS data channel services and existing IMS services (IMS voice/video call, message).
+- WT-1.1: enhance the IMS architecture to define event subscription mechanism for a specific IMS subscriber / groups of IMS subscribers, to enable subscription to various IMS events of IMS data channel services.

+- WT-1.2: whether and how to support exposure of existing IMS services (IMS voice/video call, message).

+NOTE 1: Existing OMA work needs to be considered.
+API defintion will be conducted by SA6.

-- WT-1.2: Identification of events and services that can be subscribed.
+- WT-1.3: define events and services that can be subscribed.

-- WT-2: Support interworking and roaming of IMS data channel
+- WT-2: Support interworking of IMS data channel

 - WT-2.1: study how to provide IMS data channel applications to the subscriber who is using a MTSI UE where it is appropriate depending on the applications;

 - WT-2.2: study how to handle the IMS session between DCMTSI UEs when one of the networks does not support IMS data channel capability.
-This work depends on SA4 supporting such capability.- WT-2.3: study the enhancement of IMS roaming architecture to support LBO roaming of IMS data channel.
+This work depends on SA4 supporting such capability.
+Solutions need to be backward compatible with Rel-18 solutions.

-Editor’s note: Whether it is included in R19 is FFS.

-- WT-3: Study on how to support verified OIP service for 3rd party in IMS sessions.
+- WT-3: Study on how to support verified OIP service for 3rd party in IMS sessions and align with SA3 on third party identity authentication.

 - WT-4: Enhancements to IMS data channel related services and operational aspects.

-- WT-4.1: how to support standalone IMS data channel without accompanying audio/video media in an IMS session.
+- WT-4.1: how to support standalone IMS data channel without accompanying audio/video/messaging media in an IMS session.

-- WT-4.2: whether and how to provide IMS data channel in an IMS emergency call to delivery call related information, e.g. location of UE.

-- WT-4.3: how to support 3GPP PS Data Off for IMS data channel and applications.
+- WT-4.3: how to support 3GPP PS Data Off for IMS data channel and applications over IMS data channel.

-- WT-4.4: Study enhancements of IMS DC architecture and procedure to support multiplexing a SCTP connection for multiple DC applications.
+- WT-4.4: study enhancements of IMS DC architecture and procedure to support multiplexing a SCTP connection for multiple DC applications.

-- WT-4.5: Study whether and how to support DC in MMTel sessions with more than two involved parties.

-Editor’s note: Whether it can be done in CT1 in R18 is FFS.

-- WT-4.6: study how to enable charging per application.

-WT-5: Study enhancements to support IMS based XR services

-- WT-5.1: enhancements to IMS architecture, procedures, interfaces for XR services (avatar call, communication with accessibility) .
-This includes service/capability negotiation, transition and transcoding between video and avatar media in the UE and in the network by considering UE capability, network condition, and user preference.
+WT-5: Study whether and how to enhance IMS architecture, procedures, interfaces for supporting avatar call (including multi-party communication) and communication with accessibility.
+This includes service/capability negotiation, enabling transition and transcoding between video and avatar media and avatar representation in the UE and in the IMS network, considering UE capability, network condition, and user preference.

-- WT-5.2: Study enhancements to IMS architecture to provide management, storage and secured access of digital assets (identity attributes, avatar representation, tokens )..

-- WT-5.3: how XR enhancement in R18 is used for IMS based XR services.

-WT-6: Further IMS enhancements with SBA
+NOTE 2: This WT studies usage of avatar representation in avatar call and the relation to IMS identities.

+NOTE 3: Coordination and alignment with SA4 on service/capability negotiation and transcoding aspects are required.

-- WT-6.1: study service registration and discovery for IMS nodes, including CSCF and IMS AS.
+WT-6: Study service registration and discovery for IMS nodes, i.e. I/S-CSCF and IMS AS.

-- WT-6.2: study whether and how the ISC interface between CSCF and AS is enhanced to SBI

-- WT-6.3: study how to enhance IMS media plane further, including support the service-based interfaces of the legacy IMS media functionalities (e.g. MRF, IMS-AGW) and the service-based discovery and selection mechanism provided by the NRF.

 The impact on 5GS if any should be identified as appropriate in this study.